acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 ## HTTP captures

 ## The ARP Packet
-* In our dipology we trying to connect to a server with an ip address of 10.1.1.100, before we can establish a connection with the specified ip address in our local network, we need do what is known as an Address Resolution Protocol or ARP.
+* In our dipology we trying to connect to a server with an ip address of 10.1.1.100, before we can establish a connection with the specified ip address in our local network, we need do what is known as an Address Resolution Protocol or ARP Request.
-    * In the gif below we see that we entered th ip address in our client browser and the ARP frame was created.
+    * In the gif below we see that we entered th ip address in our client browser and the ARP packet was created.

 <br>